-When the 2008 campaign for president began, it wasn't such a big story that there would be superdelegates at the 2008 Democratic National Convention in Denver, Colo.
-Superdelegates have been at every convention since they were created through Democratic National Committee (DNC) rules in 1982 [source: CNN].
-In previous contests, superdelegates haven't enjoyed much of the spotlight.
+When the 2008 campaign for president began, it wasn't such a big story that there would be superdelegates at the 2008 Democratic National Convention in Denver, Colorado.
+After all, superdelegates have been at every convention since they were created through Democratic National Committee (DNC) rules in 1982 [source: CNN].
+In previous contests, superdelegates hadn't enjoyed much of the spotlight.
 But as the Democratic primaries whittled down the number of competitors for the nomination, a close race emerged between Senators Hillary Clinton and Barack Obama.
 Even as the end of the 2008 Democratic primary calendar wound down, the two candidates were neck and neck for the Democratic Party's nomination for president of the United States.
-Scores of primaries and caucuses, including those on Super Tuesday -- a day designed to establish a clear front-runner -- produced no obvious candidate.
+Scores of primaries and caucuses, including those on Super Tuesday – a day designed to establish a clear front-runner – produced no obvious candidate.

 With the delegate counts for Clinton and Obama so close, it was thought that in the 2008 primary season, superdelegates would have a huge impact on which candidate the Democrats nominate for the run for the presidency.
 In the end, Obama won the nomination thanks in part to superdelegates who defected from Clinton over to his side, though he was ahead in pledged delegates as well [source: Schor and Glaister].

 So, who are these superdelegates?
 And how do they have so much power?

 Delegates won in primaries and caucuses are considered pledged voters, meant to represent the will of the people who voted for a particular candidate.
 At the national convention, these delegates are expected to vote for the candidate chosen by the thousands of voters they represent.
 This is not the case with superdelegates.